syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Custom-Report-Item.md

 N> You can create a standalone report designer application with the help of given [Getting Started Documentation](/wpf/reportdesigner/getting-started).

-You can download the custom report item extension project of sample barcode for report designer by clicking here  [Download sample](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Syncfusion.Extensions.BarcodeDesigner647552659).
+You can download the extension project with barcode custom report item for report designer from here  [Download sample](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Syncfusion.Extensions.BarcodeDesigner647552659).

 ## Deploy a custom report item